futel/dialplan-functions/doc/ssl.md

 # Test

-POST to a smoke test URL as described in README-test.
+POST to a smoke test URL as described in test.md.

 # Notes